rbckman/tarina/docs/tarina-manual.md

 ### Keyboard
 ![Buttons](keyboard.jpg)

-The enter key has some special elements.
-(Improvement) Will write out on the last row a help for each menu.

-With keys up and down you change a specific setting for example shutter speed.
+With keys up and down you change a specific setting, for example shutter speed.
 With keys left and right you change what settings to change.
 With view, you can view the last shot or if you have a specific scene highlighted the camera would automatically glue all shots together and play that scene for you, same goes for film.
 With remove you can remove a specific take, shot, scene or film.
 With the retake button you retake a bad take, this is how the camera keeps track of your good takes.
-As of now the last take is always chosen.
+The last take is always the chosen one.

-Then there's some special keys on the keyboard (CAPITAL):
+Special keys on the keyboard (CAPITAL):

 Y = Copy scene/shot